Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 This final master catalog containing all sources, features, and scores, is available for `download here <https://drive.google.com/file/d/1nshifEK3pIeILg0m7Wf4kmJE5hotoOZ8/view?usp=sharing>`_.

 This catalog includes every source in NDWFS Boötes, including non-detections and duplicate objects (i.e., those located close together and effectively representing the same system as seen by our models).
 We now generate a sub-catalog of only the priority candidates identified in earlier stages and remove any duplicates.
 Duplicate objects are flagged if they lie within 10 arcseconds of one another, in which case only one is retained.
 This step is essential because the group-like nature of LABs often results in multiple galaxies being cataloged as distinct sources by NDWFS but, for our purposes, should be treated as a single object.

-Finally, we perform a visual inspection to remove any remaining outlier sources that may still be present.
+After removing duplicates, we perform a final visual inspection to remove any remaining outlier sources that may still be present.

 .. code-block:: python